 Graduating Into the Civil War

-Custer's West Point class was graduated early and ordered to Washington, DC in June 1861.
-Typically, Custer was detained for a disciplinary infraction.
-With the intercession of friends, he was released, and sent to report to Washington in July 1861.
+Custer's West Point class graduated early and was ordered to Washington, DC in June 1861.
+Typically, Custer was detained, ordered to stay at West Point, because of a disciplinary infraction.
+With the intercession of friends he was released, and he reported to Washington in July 1861.

 Custer was offered a chance to help train recruits, and reportedly said he'd rather report to a combat unit.
 So, as a new second lieutenant, he soon found himself at the First Battle of Bull Run, assigned to a cavalry unit.